 Follow him on Twitter @ProfessorFrye

-Frye, Samuel L., and McCarron, Graziella.
-(Under review).
-Leveraging High-Impact, Collaborative Learning vis the Creation of a Mock Nonprofit Organization in an Undergraduate Nonprofit Studies Course.
+Frye, Samuel L., and McCarron, Graziella. (in press).
+Leveraging High-impact, Collaborative Learning in an Undergraduate Nonprofit Studies Course Toward Bolstering Career Readiness.
 Journal of Nonprofit Education and Leadership.

-Frye, Samuel L. (In progress).
+Frye, Samuel L. and Jennifer Lebron.
 Meaning-Making, Use, and Impact of Peer Observation of Teaching (POT) Feedback.

-Frye, Samuel L. (In progress).
-Breaking the Covenant of Quiet Enjoyment in Multi-Family Housing Rentals.
+Frye, Samuel L. Breaking the Covenant of Quiet Enjoyment in Multi-Family Housing Rentals.

-Frye, Samuel L. (In progress).
-Revitalizing the Forgotten Heart of the City: Narratives of Change in a Former Railroad Town.
+Frye, Samuel L. Identity Brokers: Narratives of Change in a Former Railroad Town.

 Proposal Co-Author & Coordinator, Curriculum Impact Grant ($32,420), Office of the Provost, George Mason University